Smigg-y/node-gmod-rcon/README.md

 npm start
 ```

-[^1]: Make sure to check if your bot has the correct privileges and is in the servers you wish to it on :)
+[^1]: Make sure to check if your bot has the correct privileges and is in the servers you wish to use it on :)